Midgard serpent

 They set out to sea on a boat.
 To lure the monster out, Thor baits it with the head of Hymir‘s largest ox.
 The monster eventually bites the hook and for a moment they wrestle, until it wriggles free and slips back into the depths of the ocean.

-That is not the only time Thor wrestles with the The Midgard serpent.
-In another story Thor travels to Jötunheim, to the castle Útgarðr.
+That is not the only time Thor wrestles with the Midgard serpent.
+In another story, Thor travels to Jötunheim, to the castle Útgarðr.
 There he meets the ruler Útgarða-Loki.
 He questions Thor‘s strength and puts him to the test.
 One of which is to lift his cat.
-Thor attempts lift the cat, but it sways and bends so much that only one of it‘s feet leaves the ground.
+Thor attempts to lift the cat, but it sways and bends so much that only one of its feet leaves the ground.
 Thor is both furious and baffled.
 Later it is revealed that trickery was at play in the challenges he faced.
 When he lifted the cat, it was in reality the Midgard serpent disguised, which Thor was close to lifting.

-Mentions in the sources
+Mentions in the Sources